-Program Coordinator: Gerard Lavatori
+Chairperson: Gerard Lavatori

 This major gives students the opportunity to design an individualized, interdisciplinary major centered around a focus, theme, or issue area of the student's choosing.
-It is ideal for students planning to pursue graduate work in disciplines that require a broadbased bachelor's degree.
+It is ideal for students planning to pursue graduate studies or work in fields that require a broad-based bachelor's degree.